 A ruling is necessary “to avoid the hardship caused on the parties by a protracted dispute and further delay” in light of the new season, lawyers for the actors said in the complaint against the producer, a unit of News Corp.
-(NWSA) The contracts violate state labor law prohibiting some agreements for services lasting more than seven years, according to the filing.
+(NWSA:US) The contracts violate state labor law prohibiting some agreements for services lasting more than seven years, according to the filing.

 The suit pits the actors against a producer they claim bars them from working elsewhere while locking them into single-digit pay raises.
 The success of “Modern Family,” the biggest show on Walt Disney Co.
-(DIS)’s ABC broadcast network and central to its effort to draw viewers to new shows in September, “has been built upon a collection of illegal contracts,” the actors said.
+(DIS:US)’s ABC broadcast network and central to its effort to draw viewers to new shows in September, “has been built upon a collection of illegal contracts,” the actors said.

 The contract for Vergara, 40, limits per-episode compensation increases each year to 5 percent, while cast members Jesse Tyler Ferguson, Eric Stonestreet, Burrell and Bowen are entitled to 4 percent more annually, according to the complaint.

 The actors, represented by Jeffery D. McFarland, a partner with Quinn Emanuel Urquhart & Sullivan LLP in Los Angeles, also said they are barred from seeking roles outside the program without Fox’s consent.

 Chris Alexander, a spokesman for Twentieth Century Fox Television in Los Angeles, declined to comment on the lawsuit.